pybern/pyup/README.md

     Python 3.6.7 (default, Feb 28 2019, 07:28:18) [MSC v.1900 64 bit (AMD64)] on win32
     Type "help", "copyright", "credits" or "license" for more information.
     >>>

+### Creating your first virtual enviroment

+A virtual enviroment is useful to manage your packages and Python versions for future deployment, Anaconda comes with its own and straight forward vistual enviroment which is easy to use, you can read more about [managing enviroments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)